 Open access does not mean free; there are substantial, unavoidable costs in internet publishing, even if no print version is produced.
 Some open access publishers require an article processing fee from the author (such as BioMed Central (BMC), Public Library of Science (PLoS)), and may offer reduced fees for those who cannot pay.

-The library strongly encourages Oberlin scholars to consider an open access publisher when preparing a manuscript for review.
-All Oberlin College authors are eligible for reduced fees with both BMC and PLoS, thanks to the Library's consortial memberships in those organizations.
+The Oberlin College Libraries strongly encourage Oberlin scholars to consider an open access publisher when preparing a manuscript for review.
+All Oberlin College authors are eligible for reduced fees with both BMC and PLoS, thanks to the Libraries' consortial memberships in those organizations.